-not making sales? here is what to do
+not making sales as an online coach? here is what to do

-There’s nothing more frustrating and annoying than putting all of your heart and work towards building success in your business, only to hear crickets and, basically, have to bend over backward in order to bring clients in.
+There’s nothing more frustrating and annoying than putting all of your heart and work towards building success in your business as an online coach, only to hear crickets and, basically, have to bend over backward in order to bring clients in.
 I remember when I was just starting out with my online business - that feeling of excitement when someone would contact me or ask me for a proposal (that’s how I used to work back then), only to then disappear into thin air.
 WTF?

 One of the pillars upon which I have been able to build my business is on predictability.
 Yes - I know that it’s impossible to have 100% certainty about how EVERYTHING is going to turn out, but I know what I have to do in order to bring people into my business and I know it’s something I can rely on every single month (this is what my clients want to learn from me the most too!).
 So, I get on a very personal level how NOT making sales can make you feel full of anxiety and wondering if this is what your business is going to look like moving ahead.